 You are not allowed to leave Italy for longer than 6 months.

 Before planning any trips outside the Schengen area you are advised to contact the foreign diplomatic representation in Italy in order to get the necessary information for the entry visa.
 Usually, beside health insurance coverage, return ticket and economic and housing guarantees, a valid Italian stay permit is necessary in order to apply for a visa.

 While renewing your stay permit, you are allowed to leave and re-enter Italy (also from different borders) without crossing or stopping in other Schengen Countries.

 Be aware that there is no short-term stay permit which allows you to cross Schengen countries.

 In order to leave and re-enter Italy while renewing your stay permit, you will have to show:

-If you are a non-EU student with a student stay permit and you want to join an exchange study program, please read carefully the information about the renewal application in the previous paragraph.
+If you are a non-EU student with a student stay permit and you want to join an exchange study program, please read carefully the information that available here.

 Note that the Italian health insurance is valid in the Italian territory only.
 Should you plan to go abroad (including any European country) for study/research or personal reasons, make sure you buy a private health insurance for the entire period abroad.

 Travelling for tourism